 The business secretary was expected to miss the debate but backed the plans.

 Sources close to Mr Cable said talk of a row had been "massively overblown".

-Although it was not binding on the government, Monday's debate was a clear indication of the mood of the party and will help shape the direction of economic policy in the run-up to the next election - scheduled for 2015.'No complacency'
+Although it was not binding on the government, Monday's debate was a clear indication of the mood of the party and will help shape the direction of economic policy in the run-up to the next election - scheduled for 2015.

 Mr Cable has been more cautious about the state of the economy than most other ministers - including his party leader - warning that talk of a lasting recovery was premature and that it risked being derailed by another housing bubble and other factors.

 His warnings have led Prime Minister David Cameron to call him a "Jeremiah" while former Lib Dem leader Sir Menzies Campbell has urged Mr Cable to be "less gloomy".

 It was thought that Mr Cable would not vote for the leadership motion on the economy, which defends the party's achievements in government, including its austerity measures in the past three years, but urges more investment in housing and other areas.

 But Mr Cable arrived in the conference hall one hour into the debate and voted for the leadership's position - although he did not sit alongside his party leader and other ministers.